Kybr-git/DC30-Badge-Challenge-Writeup/README.md

 `Collect the Measusres`
 `Break the Silence`
 `Continue the Journey`
-<sup>NOTE: The misspelling of the word Measures was accidental and not relevant to the challenges.  </sup>
+<sub>NOTE: The misspelling of the word Measures was accidental and not relevant to the challenges.  </sub>

 ![Challenge One](/assets/c12.jpg)